darkpalacestudio/manuals/chameleon/manual/07_release_notes.md

 - Rename plugins to start with an uppercase character
 - Remove internal upper q limit for generic filter in chameleon X
 - Improve plugin startup time by removing unused shaders
+- Improve graphics performance by consistently using opengl 4.1

 ## v1.1.1
 - Fix CLAP plugins not responding to midi-input